Doctors of Traditional Naturopathy

 It is clear this needs to be a priority.
 Yet, there are other functions of a professional association which are also important.
 We want a professional organization which we can refer to others, and network with other colleagues to share resources, ideas and challenges.
 Important concern are accountability, professionalism and having an association to address these concerns.
 We believe it important to have some type of continuing education and certifying board, but one that does not discriminate against our profession or any other.
 I look forward to hearing your concerns.

-Our new board consists of several very talented, knoweldgable, and compassionate Traditional Naturopathis Doctors who are currently in practice here in Pennsylvania.
+Our new board consists of several very talented, knoweldgable, and compassionate Doctors of Traditional Naturopathy who are currently in practice here in Pennsylvania.

 We very strongly need another board member any are currently seeking to fill that position.
 Please consider joining us.
 We need your support and look forward to getting to know you all.
-We have well over 250 or more Traditional/Classical Naturopathic Doctors in Pennsylvania and we can share a wealth of resources to our clients and one another.
+We have well over 400 or more Doctors of Traditional/Classical Naturopathy in Pennsylvania and we can share a wealth of resources to our clients and one another.

 Please feel free to contact us with any questions and concerns you may have.
 Wishing you all good health.